-The GSLEP enables people to remain upon the Great Salt Lake for determinate durations of time, and includes necessary life support and a research infrastructure (shade, fresh water, food and waste storage, solar power, communications, and evacuation provisions), designed to maximize potential.
-The GSLEP in an ongoing design and fabrication collaboration between Chris Taylor and Steve Badgett, and is available for use by the Center for Land Use Interpretation‘s Gunnison Bay Research Program and other researchers keen to operate on the lake.
+The floating Great Salt Lake Exploration Platform (GSLEP) enables people to remain upon the Great Salt Lake for specific durations of time, with necessary life support and research infrastructure (shade, fresh water, food and waste storage, solar power, communications, and evacuation provisions), and is designed to maximize potential uses for research as a modular, agile and flexibly deployable.

 GSLEP is a collaboration by artist Steve Badgett and architect Chris Taylor and was built for the Center for Land Use Interpretation with support from the Graham Foundation and Texas Tech University.